A guide to MCC 7523: Automobile parking or parking lots

 Can merchants choose their MCC code?

-Merchants do not select their own MCC code; the choice is not theirs to make.
-Payment processors assign the code based on a company's primary business activities, adhering to standards from the ISO and payment networks.
-However, if a business owner believes the assigned code is a poor fit for their model, they can contact their processor to request a review and potential reclassification.
+Merchants do not select their own MCC code.
+Instead, payment processors assign the code based on a business's primary revenue stream, following ISO standards and payment network rules.
+If a business owner believes the assigned code inaccurately reflects their operations, they can contact their processor to request a review and reclassification to correct the mismatch.

-Your MCC 5045 classification directly influences the interchange rates you pay on each transaction.
-Businesses in this category typically face moderate rates, which are lower than those for high-risk industries but higher than what grocery stores or gas stations pay.
-This reflects the standard level of risk associated with electronics sales.
-The exact effect on your bottom line, however, depends on your payment processor’s pricing model.
+MCC 7523 directly influences the interchange rates you pay on each transaction.
+As a low-risk category, parking services generally receive favorable rates, which are lower than those for high-risk industries but not as low as categories like supermarkets.
+The final cost to your business, however, depends on your payment processor’s pricing structure.

-Processors with interchange-plus pricing pass these variable rates directly to you, while flat-rate processors like JIM absorb the variability and charge you a consistent fee regardless of card type.
+Processors with interchange-plus pricing pass these variable rates directly to you, so your costs fluctuate with each card type, while flat-rate processors like JIM absorb the variability and charge you a consistent fee regardless of card type.

 sell and get paid in seconds with jim